At a glance

 The NWI is the sum of 20 monetarily assessed components, the most important of which is real consumption expenditure weighted by the distribution of income (Gini coefficient).
 There are more welfare-enhancing components such as housework, volunteer work and expenditure for health and education that have a positive impact on the NWI, whereas negative activities are subtracted, such as environmental damage or crime.

 A more detailed description of the calculation method is found at Diefenbacher et al. (2016, in German only).
-Up-to-date information on the NWI are published on the FEST –NWI website.
+Up-to-date information on the NWI are published by the IMK (abstract in English) and on the FEST –NWI website.